codeandcharts/customer-churn-analysis/README.md

 ## Conclusion

 This credit card customer retention analytics project demonstrates the power of combining data science with business domain knowledge.
-By leveraging advanced exploratory analysis, statistical validation, and a multi-stage modeling approach, I've created a solution that not only accurately predicts customer churn but quantifies its financial impact and enables targeted, cost-effective interventions.
+By leveraging advanced exploratory analysis, statistical validation, and a multi-stage modeling approach, I've created a solution that not only accurately predicts customer churn but also quantifies its financial impact and enables targeted, cost-effective interventions.

 The comprehensive framework developed provides actionable insights for retention strategy, with the potential to significantly improve customer loyalty and protect revenue in the competitive credit card market.

 ---

-*This project was developed by [Your Name], a data scientist with expertise in financial analytics and customer behavior modeling.*
+*This project was developed by **Abdiwahid Ali**, a data scientist with expertise in financial analytics and customer behavior modeling.*